cptx032/cee/README.md

 }
 ```
 As you can see, you can create module names with blank spaces, accents etc. Note how the `struct` now doesn't need to use the semicolon anymore (but you still will need to use the `type name` format for each atttribute).
-You can use this command with the following keywords: `module, package, mod, unit, library, lib`
+You can use this command with the following keywords: `module, package, mod, unit, library, lib, once`

 ### delegate
 The delegate plugin is just a new way of defining pointers to functions.
 So instead of doing: